 It is critical that the indices we develop here correlate with the losses we aim to indemnify.
 As a preliminary test, we estimate district level wheat yields using a panel regression against 17 metrics of vegetation and district fixed effects for the 2002 to 2016 period (Table 1).
 We find that we can explain 84% of the variance (65% within) in wheat yields.
 Although the course spatial scale of the data (district-level) leaves its applicability for farm-level analysis an open ended question, these findings are suggestive that the algorithms developed in this project provide meaningful indicators of plant health and productivity across a growing season.

-Table 1: District level random-effects regression of yields per hectare using EVI vegetation indices
+Table 1: District level random-effects regression of wheat yields per hectare using EVI vegetation indices